Flow (Dapper Labs) Price Hits $20.34 on Top Exchanges (FLOW)

-Flow (Dapper Labs) (CURRENCY:FLOW) traded 6.2% higher against the dollar during the 1 day period ending at 7:00 AM Eastern on April 23rd.
-Flow (Dapper Labs) has a total market cap of $473.95 million and approximately $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
-One Flow (Dapper Labs) coin can currently be bought for about $20.34 or 0.00042744 BTC on cryptocurrency exchanges.
-In the last week, Flow (Dapper Labs) has traded 8.6% higher against the dollar.
+Flow (Dapper Labs) (CURRENCY:FLOW) traded 6.2% higher against the dollar during the 1-day period ending at 14:00 PM Eastern on April 25th.
+Over the last seven days, Flow (Dapper Labs) has traded 8.6% higher against the dollar.
+Flow (Dapper Labs) has a market cap of $473.95 million and $40.73 million worth of Flow (Dapper Labs) was traded on exchanges in the last day.
+One Flow (Dapper Labs) coin can currently be bought for about $20.34 or 0.00042744 BTC on popular exchanges.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.